odevsa/arduino-g27-adapter/README.md

-# Modular G27 Adapter (with Handbrake and Button Box)
+# G27 Adapter (with Handbrake and Button Box)

 This adapter will allow you to connect a G27 shifter and G27 pedals standalone without the need for a G27 Steering Wheel.

 Plus you can connect a Analog Handbrake and a Button Box of 16 Buttons.

-Finally it is modular, you can connect only G27 shifter, only G27 pedals, only Handbrake, or all together simply commenting lines.
+**It is modular, you can connect only G27 shifter, only G27 pedals, only Handbrake, or all together simply commenting lines.**

 # Features

 - [x] G27 Shifter
 - [x] G27 Pedals
 - [x] Custom Handbrake
-- [ ] Custom Button Box
+- [ ] Custom Button Box (ToDo)

 # Requirements